 One question that comes up constantly in my NYC clinic is, “Can acupuncture help cure depression?”
 The answer is a resounding Yes.

-The first thing is that it’s not ‘all in your head’.
+First of all, it’s not ‘all in your head’.
 There are physiological issues at work making you feel this way.
-The second piece of good news is that we don’t use synthesized chemicals, i.e., anti-depressants in our practice.
-We work holistically to treat body, mind and, yes, spirit.
-We begin by checking to see if there is a hormonal component.
-80% to 90% of people come up positive.
-For those patients, we find what will repair that condition using acupuncture and hormone balancing supplements.
-If appropriate, we utilize hypnosis, teaching you self-hypnosis so you can relieve anxiety on your own.
-Unlike the one-size-fits-many little pill that currently passes for the ‘cure’, our goal is relieve your precise symptoms–ASAP.
+The good news is we help without using synthesized chemicals, i.e., anti-depressants.
+We work holistically treating body, mind and, yes, spirit.
+We first check for a hormonal component, because 80% of people do have one.
+If so, we seek to repair the condition using acupuncture and supplements.
+If appropriate, we teach you self-hypnosis so you can relieve anxiety on your own.
+Our goal is to relieve your suffering in a natural manner.